Roubaix: Demographics

 The evolution of the number of inhabitants is known through the population censuses carried out in the town since 1793 and the research study of Louis-Edmond Marissal, Clerk of the Peace of the city, published in 1844.
 Roubaix evolved into a provincial market town until the end of the Early modern period with a census population of 4,715 inhabitants in 1716.
 By the late 18th century, the city began to emerge as regional textile manufacturing centre and its population increased, reaching a level of 8,091 in 1800.
 As a result of the industrialisation process of the 19th century, the need of workers was supplied by rural flight as well as immigration.
 Belgian settlement was a feature of the Roubaisian life at that time.

 During the first-half period of the 19th century, Roubaix ranked the first French town in terms of population growth rate with a five times increase, whereas in the remaining period of this century its population doubled.
 Within this last time framework, Belgian immigration appeared to be one of the major factor to explain the significantly high population growth, with 30,465 Belgian inhabitants counted in 1866 and 42,103 in 1872.
-Nonetheless, the rate of natural increase shew to be a more important component of the population growth in that period.
+Nonetheless, the rate of natural increase grew to be a more important component of the population growth in that period.

 At the 20th century threshold, the Roubaisian population reached a peak of 124,661, from which it progressively declined over the successive decades.
 Occupied by German troops from October 1914 to October 1918, Roubaix belonged to the combat zone of the Western Front during the First World War.
 Over this occupation period, Roubaisians suffered from dearth, deportation for compulsory labour and unusual casualties with a rather slight population drop from 122,723 to 113,265 between the 1911 and 1921 censuses.

-The population of the city was 98,828 as of January 2019.
-This enables Roubaix to remain the third largest municipality in the region Hauts-de-France, after Lille and Amiens.
+The population of the city was 98,286 as of January 2023.
+This makes Roubaix the fourth largest municipality in the region Hauts-de-France, after Lille, Amiens and Tourcoing.

 As of 2019, at least 25% of residents in Roubaix were immigrants, mainly of Arab, North African, Turkish, and Sub-Saharan African origin.